preeteeg/budgetApp/README.md

 # budgetApp
-Budget App bootstrapped with create-react-app tool , use of react-hooks
+Budget App is a react app bootstrapped with create-react-app tool , use of react-hooks